Spider in a dream on a silver thread at the center of a dewdrop-jeweled web

 Everywhere the spider is an image of creation.
 Of craft.
 Of fate.
 Of the web of causes and consequences.
 Of the invisible, slender connections between things and people.

 But the spider is also fear.
-Arachnophobia is one of the most widespread fears.
+Arachnophobia is a widespread and deep human fear.
 In dreams, fear of a spider almost always represents something the dreamer fears “in life” — exactly what the spider symbolizes.

 She weaves.
 Thread by thread.
 From nothing — a structure.
 From one center — an entire expanse.
 In this action there is something captivating.

-Your Creator speaks through this image, through the archetype of creative fate — the part that knows: life is what you weave.
+Your Creator speaks through this image: the part for which life is what you weave.
 A weaving spider stands for you as a maker.
 You are creating something — the web of your life, your relationships, your work.

 A web is not only a trap.
 It is also a home.
 The place the spider returns to.
 Something she created and inhabits.